 2016 has been a significant year, with events that have had a global impact and shaped our future.
 Take time out to look beyond the mayhem, disappointment, anger and confusion.
 Seek the good in the world, celebrate the wins, connect with kindness, and make time to play!

 In 2014 I explored yoga poses in ordinary and extraordinary places.
-This year was about "creatively defy gravity".
+2016 was about "creatively defy gravity".
 Here is 'Imagination Levitation' – 100 photos of dedication, exploration, joy, perseverance, laughter and bruises.